Greetings

 Main medical achievements

-In 2024, we performed two unrelated bone marrow transplants and three unrelated umbilical cord blood transplants.
-The diseases were two cases of adrenoleukodystrophy, and one each of myelodysplastic syndrome, mucopolysaccharidosis type I, and metachromatic leukodystrophy.
-All patients achieved engraftment and remain alive.
-Since the first successful allogeneic bone marrow transplant in March 1982, we have performed 644 allogeneic hematopoietic stem cell transplants in 568 patients and 48 autologous hematopoietic stem cell transplants as of December 2024.
-During this time, we successfully performed the world's first allogeneic CD34-positive cell transplant from an HLA-mismatched donor in September 1993, and Japan's first successful umbilical cord blood transplant in October 1994.
-We play a central role in the treatment of aplastic anemia in Japan, having performed 105 transplants for inherited bone marrow failure syndromes (including 89 transplants for Fanconi anemia, the representative disease) and 86 transplants for acquired aplastic anemia, achieving the highest numbers of cases in Japan and world-class outcomes for both.
-We have also performed 104 transplants for inborn errors of metabolism, the highest number in Japan.
+In 2025, we performed one related bone marrow transplant and one peripheral blood stem cell transplant, and three unrelated bone marrow transplants and three umbilical cord blood transplants.
+The diseases treated were two cases of acute lymphoblastic leukemia, and one case each of acute myeloid leukemia, malignant lymphoma, aplastic anemia, congenital keratosis, Diamond-Blackfan anemia, and adrenoleukodystrophy.
+All patients have successfully engrafted donor cells and are currently alive.
+To date, since our first successful allogeneic bone marrow transplant in March 1982, we have performed 652 allogeneic hematopoietic stem cell transplants and 48 autologous hematopoietic stem cell transplants on 576 patients by December 2025.
+During this period, in September 1993, we successfully performed the world's first allogeneic CD34-positive cell transplant from an HLA-mismatched donor, and in October 1994, we successfully performed Japan's first umbilical cord blood transplant.
+In the treatment of aplastic anemia, our hospital plays a central role in Japan, having performed 107 transplants for congenital aplastic anemia (89 for Fanconi anemia, a representative disease) and 87 for acquired aplastic anemia, achieving the highest number of cases in Japan and world-class results in both categories.
+In addition, we have performed the highest number of transplants in Japan for congenital metabolic disorders, with 105 transplants.

 Doctor List